GannaSachkova/project3_cook_book/README.md

 + Background image of main page was taken from internet.

-+ Some of the page elements (e.g. navbar, footer..etc) has been taken from [Materialize] (http://archives.materializecss.com/0.100.2/).
++ Some of the page elements (e.g. navbar, footer..etc) has been taken from [Materialize](http://archives.materializecss.com/0.100.2/).

-+ Some of the recipes has been copied from [BBC_Food] (https://www.bbc.com/food/recipes)
++ Some of the recipes has been copied from [BBC_Food](https://www.bbc.com/food/recipes)

 **Acknowledgements**